DimalMaloku1/Movie-Ticket-Booking-Management-System/README.md

 ### Configuration

-Update the connection strings and other configurations in `RegistrationForm.cs` and `Form1.cs`:
+Update the connection strings and other configurations in `RegistrationForm.cs` and `LoginForm.cs`:

 ```csharp
 string conn = @"Your Connection String";